 If you’ve left it until your arrival in Uyuni to book (like we did), take your time to choose and don’t be afraid to bargain.
 If you’re heading off on a tour that day you can probably get a much cheaper price as they’ll be keen to fill up the empty spaces.

-Whilst there is a difference in quality of tour (i.e. english speakers, better accommodation, cars, food), you’ll all pretty much do the same thing.
+Whilst there is a difference in the quality of the tour (i.e. English speakers, better accommodation, cars, food), you’ll all pretty much do the same thing.

 How to pick a tour of the Salar de Uyuni

 It’s easy to be overwhelmed when you get off the bus and are hounded by tour companies.
 Here are a few things to ask that’ll help make your decision easier.

 - How many people are there in the car? the smaller the group the better.
 Usually, it’s 6 people + driver.

 - Does the driver speak English?
 If you can’t understand Spanish then it’s best to go on a tour with an English-speaking guide.
 We went on a Spanish-only tour and didn’t understand much, it’d be better if you did!

 - Where does the tour end?
 This depends on what you want to do.
 Back to Uyuni or on to the Atacama Desert in Chile?

 - Do you want to experience the Bolivia salt flats at sunset or sunrise?
 There are separate tours just for that, but you’ll see sunset/sunrise on multi-day tours anyway

 - Is the entrance to the National Park included?
 If not it’s roughly an extra 200 bolivianos (29$).

 Recommended tours of the Salt Flats in Bolivia: